 Bonds and bank loans issued and redeemed

 Subsequent to year end, no bonds and bank loans have been issued.

-Further, subsequent to year end, bonds and bank loans with a value of R 2.5 billion have matured and been redeemed with issue dates between 26 February 2019 and 27 March 2019 and maturity dates between 26 February 2022 and 27 March 2022.
+Bonds and bank loans with a value of R 6 billion have matured and been redeemed with maturity dates between 1 January 2023 and 30 April 2023.